wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 The Wormhole Gateway employs the [Inter-Blockchain Communication (IBC) protocol](https://tutorials.cosmos.network/academy/3-ibc/1-what-is-ibc.html){target=\_blank} to ensure secure and uninterrupted asset transfers across different blockchains.
 IBC is essential for maintaining consistent liquidity and removing the typical barriers associated with cross-chain transfers.

 IBC is central to the Wormhole Gateway's functionality, enabling seamless data and message transfers across blockchain networks.
-This reduces operational complexity and costs, ensuring the Gateway operates efficiently within the Cosmos ecosystem.
+It reduces operational complexity and costs, ensuring the Gateway operates efficiently within the Cosmos ecosystem.
 By allowing the Gateway to interact smoothly with various blockchain protocols, IBC provides a robust framework for:

 - **Asset bridging** - facilitating the conversion and transfer of assets between disparate blockchain systems, thereby broadening their usability and application
 - **Security and integrity** - conducting thorough consistency checks to validate transactions and ensure that asset transfers are executed without discrepancies